-Use regular unleaded gasoline rated at 87 octane or higher.
 It is recommended that the gasoline meet specifications which have been developed by the American Automobile Manufacturers Association (AAMA) and endorsed by the Canadian Motor Vehicle Manufacturers Association for better vehicle performance and engine protection.
 Gasolines meeting the AAMA specification could provide improved driveability and emission control system performance compared to other gasolines.
 For more information, write to: American Automobile Manufacturer's Association, 7430 Second Ave, Suite 300, Detroit MI 48202.

-Be sure the posted octane is at least 87.
+Be sure the posted octane for premium is at least 91 (at least 89 for middle grade and 87 for regular).
 If the octane is less than 87, you may get a heavy knocking noise when you drive.
 If it's bad enough, it can damage your engine.

-If you're using fuel rated at 87 octane or higher and you hear heavy knocking, your engine needs service.
+If you're using fuel rated at the recommended octane or higher and you hear heavy knocking, your engine needs service.
 But don't worry if you hear a little pinging noise when you're accelerating or driving up a hill.
 That's normal, and you don't have to buy a higher octane fuel to get rid of pinging.
 It's the heavy, constant knock that means you have a problem.